-- 6.1.18.
+- 6.1.21.
 The South East London Combined Heat and Power (SELCHP) facility in South Bermondsey processes around 430,000 tonnes of waste from Lewisham and other boroughs to generate electricity, which is fed back into the National Grid.
 However, due to various political and legislative constraints, the extraction of heat, in the form of hot water that is created as part of the energy generation process, has not been possible.
-More recently, concerns over climate change has led to a renewed interest in better utilitising the capabilities of SELCHP to develop a local heat network to supply properties with heat and hot water.
-In 2014 the London Borough of Southwark partnered with the operator of SELCHP to create a 5km pipe network to supply approximately 2,500 properties in Southwark. - 6.1.19.
+More recently, concerns over climate change have led to a renewed interest in better utilising the capabilities of SELCHP to develop a local heat network to supply properties with heat and hot water.
+In 2014 the London Borough of Southwark partnered with the operator of SELCHP to create a 5km pipe network to supply approximately 2,500 properties in Southwark. - 6.1.22.
 Secured through a planning agreement, in 2014 the Glass Mill Leisure Centre was opened in Lewisham Town Centre.
-This development houses a Combined Heat and Power(CHP) led energy centre serving the Loampit Vale network.
-This network supplies the leisure centre and several residential developments in the vicinity with power and/or heat.
+This development houses a Combined Heat and Power (CHP) led energy centre serving the Loampit Vale network.
+This network supplies the leisure centre and several residential developments in the vicinity with power and/or heat. - 6.1.23.
+An extension of the SELCHP Waste Heat network to Neptune's Wharf and Trundley Road, with potential future connections to the Convoys Wharf development, is underway.
+A change in the proposed route will require further planning permission and commercial negotiations are ongoing with developers along the proposed and future routes.

-- 6.1.20.
-There are a number of scalable projects that Council is seeking to progress as opportunities arise, including: - The development of a low carbon energy network served by waste heat from a data centre supplying the Riverdale Shopping Centre site, the Gateway sites and potentially connecting with the Loampit Vale network. - Connection of the Surrey Canal Triangle development to the SELCHP heat and hot water network; and - Investigating the feasibility of developing a wider strategic network to supply heat to Lewisham Homes' sites from the SELCHP heat and hot water network. - The development of a low carbon energy network in the Catford Town Centre area to serve the new development sites identified in the Catford Masterplan.
+- 6.1.24.
+There are a number of scalable projects that Council is seeking to progress as opportunities arise, including: - The development of a ~11GWhth low carbon energy network served by waste heat from a data centre supplying the Riverdale Shopping Centre site, the Gateway sites, and potentially connecting with the Loampit Vale network.
+A new data centre would be required, and two potential sites have been identified.
+The scheme is anticipated to cost approximately £14m. - Connection of the Surrey Canal Triangle development to the SELCHP heat and hot water network; and - Investigating the feasibility of developing a wider strategic network to supply heat to Lewisham Homes' sites from the SELCHP heat and hot water network, including expansion to the Pepys Estate and Convoys Wharf - The development of a low carbon energy network in the Catford Town Centre area to serve the new development sites identified in the Catford Masterplan.